RNBO and Max for Live

 How RNBO and Max for Live work together.
 When it makes sense to port a patch to RNBO.
 Best practices with RNBO.

-For the time being, the version of Max that comes bundled with Live does not include RNBO.
-If you want to build a Max for Live device that uses RNBO, you should export your RNBO patch to a Max external before sharing your Live device.
-In the near future, the version of Max included with Live will have the RNBO package, and it will be possible to share a Max for Live device containing a rnbo~ object with anyone.
-However, it's still best to export to a Max external before sharing, so that the object does not need to compile before the device can process audio.
+As of Live 11.3.1, the version of Max that comes bundled with Live fully supports RNBO.
+For users with the latest version of Live, it is no longer necessary to use a non-bundled version of Max.
+However, if you want to build a Max for Live device that uses RNBO, it's still best practice to export your RNBO patch to a Max external before sharing your Live device.
+That way, the rnbo~ object will not need to compile before the device can process audio.

 Suppose you have an existing Max for Live device, written before RNBO was released.
 Should you port it to RNBO?
 In many cases, the benefits will be small enough that porting to RNBO is unnecessary.
 However, there are situations where porting to RNBO will make a huge difference.

 In plain Max, the Max environment itself has to manage the interaction between objects.
 One object sends a message to another, and Max is responsible for moving that message around and making sure it gets to the right part of the right object.
 That introduces overhead, consuming time and memory resources.
 With RNBO, the entire RNBO patch is compiled into a single block of code.
 A RNBO patch will almost always be more efficient, in terms of CPU usage, than an equivalent Max patch.

 However, if you're using a Max for Live device with a rnbo~ object inside it, be aware that the internal RNBO patcher must be generated and compiled before the rnbo~ object can process audio.
 A Max for Live device containing a rnbo~ object will probably load slower than an equivalent Max patcher.
 For the best possible performance, export your rnbo~ object to a Max external, and use that in your Max for Live device.